asrashley/ieee-802-11-timeline/README.md

 The application is written in the [Python][python] programming language and is based upon the [Django][django] web development framework.
-As the application is hosted on the Google App Engine [GAE][GAE], a database abstraction layer is required because Django requires the use of a relational database, but the GAE datastore is non-relational database.
+As the application is hosted on the Google App Engine [GAE][GAE], a database abstraction layer is required because Django requires the use of a relational database, but the GAE datastore is a non-relational database.
 The timeline tool uses the [django-nonrel][nonrel] abstraction layer to allow Django to use the GAE datastore.